In addition, plain green juice eliminates the fiber that can sometimes cause issues for those with weakened digestion or reflux.

 This is a myth!

 Those who are gluten intolerant or celiac will be delighted to learn that wheatgrass juice is completely gluten free!
-While the seeds of the wheat plant contain this difficult to digest plant protein, the juice from the grass itself does not which is why wheatgrass powder is permitted by the Food and Drug Administration to be included in products with a gluten free label.
+The seeds of the wheat plant contain this difficult to digest plant protein.
+However, the juice from the grass itself does not.
+This is why wheatgrass powder is permitted by the Food and Drug Administration to be included in products with a gluten free label.

 Power Shot of Wheatgrass, Ginger and Lemon